 By default the scheduling details is set as ‘2016-05-21 at 21:20:00 (Maintenance window of 1 hour and repeated every 1 day)’ and it implies that the system will check if new software is available for installation every day as repeat value is set to ‘1 day’ and will have maintenance window of ‘1 hour’ and the installation will get triggered/attempted (if new software is available) at 21:20:00 (local appliance time) effective from ‘2016-05-21’.

 How do I get to know if the OS Components have been upgraded?

-In the Status column, you will see a green tick mark.
-On hovering over it, you will see ‘Upgrade is Successful’' message.
+In the Status column, you can see a green tick mark.
+On hovering over it, you see ‘Upgrade is Successful’' message.

 Can I use tar.gz file to upgrade to next release, when single step upgrade was used for previous software upgrade?

-You can use tar.gz file to upgrade, but it is not recommended because you would need to perform .upg upload to upgrade OS component software by logging into each applicable appliances.
+You can use tar.gz file to upgrade, but it is not recommended because you would need to perform.upg upload to upgrade OS component software by logging into each applicable appliance.
 From release 9.3 version 1 onwards the ‘Update Operating System Software’ page is depreciated, hence you would need to perform change management with .zip package to upgrade the OS components.

 How can we validate the current running versions of OS Components?

 Currently you cannot validate the current running versions of OS components from the SD-WAN GUI.
 You need to login from each console or get STS to view this information.